 Also known as pink eye, conjunctivitis is a common disease in cats characterised by inflammation and pinkness of the conjunctiva, the pink membrane which covers the front of the eyeball and the inside of the eyelids.
 It can affect one eye (unilateral) or both eyes (bilateral) and covers a broad range of possible conditions.
 Conjunctival inflammation can be acute or chronic, infectious or non-infectious.

 - Feline herpesvirus (FHV-1) is an acute upper respiratory tract infection, kittens and cats in overcrowded environments such as shelters are most commonly affected.

-- Calicivirus is another common upper respiratory infection which is most often seen in kittens, overcrowded environments or immunocompromised cats.
+- Calicivirus is another common upper respiratory infection that is most often seen in kittens, overcrowded environments or immunocompromised cats.
 FHV-1 and Calicivirus are responsible for 80-90% of upper respiratory infections in cats.

 - Feline Chlamydophila is a bacterial infection characterised by mind rhinitis, fever, localised lymph node swelling, and ocular discharge.

-- Mycoplasma is an unusual class of bacteria which lack cell walls.
+- Mycoplasma is an unusual class of bacteria that lack cell walls.

 - Bartonella is the bacteria responsible for cat scratch disease in cats.
 Infected cats generally have mild and self-limiting symptoms, including fever, swollen lymph nodes, uveitis, and conjunctivitis.